erykml/video_games_colorization/README.md

 This repository contains the documentation of my capstone project for **Udacity's Machine Learning Engineer Nanodegree**.

+You can also read about the project in my [Medium blog post](https://towardsdatascience.com/image-colorization-using-convolutional-autoencoders-fdabc1cb1dbe).

 **Project Overview**

 The problem I would like to tackle in this project is quite simple – to colorize grayscale images coming from old-school video games.
 To do so, I use Deep Learning, in particular, autoencoders based on Convolutional Neural Networks, also known as convolutional autoencoders.